January 11, 2022

 Of couse, Harris is in the house during the break-in, and he pulls a gun on Lucy and Rachel.
 Lucy and Rachel explain the reason for this unnanounced visit.
 And it just so happens that Harris does have a novel that he’s been working on for years.
 There’s some hemming and hawing as Lucy tells Harris that it’s in his contract to hand over the novel to her company.

-He doesn’t want to feel pressured into finishing it, but since he and Lucy need the money, the manuscript is completed.
+Harris doesn’t want to feel pressured into finishing the book, but since he and Lucy need the money, the manuscript is completed.
 A clause in Harris’ contract says that he has the choice of having the manuscript edited by whoever is in charge of the company, or he has to agree to promote the book on a book tour.
 Harris lets it be known how he feels about his work being edited when he snaps at Lucy: “I’ll be damned if I let the incompetent hands of nepotism molest my words, Silver Spoon!”

 And you know what that means: Harris and Lucy go on the road together and get on each other’s nerves.
 “Best Sellers” consists mostly of this tedious road trip, where Lucy tries to market Harris on social media, but he resists.
 Many of the tour stops draw an embarassingly low turnout for Harris.
 Lucy and Harris also find out that people who go to Harris’ book readings/signings show up out of mild curiosity, but most of them don’t buy his new book.